 What are their limitations?
 Significant others can deepen and broaden our social worlds, but they also carry the risk of creating a sense of insularity and disconnection from other parts of our social life.
 Staying in and watching a movie with our significant other can seem a lot more relaxing after a long week of work than attending a social event, but if we do this week after week, our other relationships may start to erode, decreasing our overall social capital.
 No matter how much we love our significant others, it’s unlikely that they alone can meet all of our social needs, and expecting them to do so can be damaging to the relationship over time.

 In addition, the benefits of this form of social capital sometimes have costs of their own.
 For example, receiving support doesn’t always feel good—it can sometimes make us feel helpless, incompetent, and needy, especially when we feel like we are getting more than we can give back in return.
 While often a source of happiness and comfort, our closest relationships can also cause hurt and disappointment.
 There are many things you can do to try to keep your closest relationships strong, but there are also times when relationships fail or are lost despite our best efforts.

 Building social capital with significant others.
 Stephanie Coontz, author of Marriage, a History has argued that the best way to maintain a strong, healthy marriage is to have a strong network of friends with whom we share common interests and can turn to when in need.
-While it might be tempting to be jealous of time your partner spends with friends, or possessive of his or her time, it’s healthier to see your partner’s friends as an asset to your relationship.
+While it might be tempting to be jealous of time your partner spends with friends, or possessive of their time, it’s healthier to see your partner’s friends as an asset to your relationship.
 They provide critical psychological support to your partner and an outlet for interests that you might not share.
 But your partner’s friendships are also a form of social capital for you—and it will pay to help your partner keep those networks going.